scicloj/clojisr-examples/README.md

 ## Other collection of examples

-* [clojure-map-examples](https://github.com/joannecheng/clojure-map-examples) by joannecheng - making geographic maps using R (rayshader, etc.) through interop.
+* [clojure-map-examples](https://github.com/joannecheng/clojure-map-examples) by joannecheng - making geographic maps using R (rayshader, etc.) through interop
 * some relevant notesbooks [generateme's nextjournal collection](https://nextjournal.com/generateme/)

 ## How to add your examples